fireship-io/fireship.io/content/lessons/how-to-build-a-website/index.md

 I built my first website in 2008 using nothing but HTML and CSS laid out in tables, without a single line of JavaScript.
-I developed it in Adobe Dreamweaver and it is still [exists](http://junglesupplyco.com) on GoDaddy to this day.
+I developed it in Adobe Dreamweaver and it still [exists](http://junglesupplyco.com) on GoDaddy to this day.

 https://developers.google.com/web/updates/2019/02/rendering-on-the-web